Dave Weil Family Tree

-Credit for the Weil family chart must be given to Charles Stanton of NY and Dan M. Barlev (derivative of Bruell) in Israel, who diligently researched information from the 1940’s to 1980’s.
-Apparently Charles (a member of the Bruell family) was in contact with Selma Weil Eisman and Dorothy Dreyfus Bloomfield, who are mentioned as sources on the original documents.
-Based on their work, David Robertson, Jr. who is a descendant of Jacob and Charles Weil continued the research on the Charles branch.
-He has input the information to www.ancestry.com and www.jewishgen.org.
-I have not included much of the information on the Charles Weil branch in the charts below since it is available in great detail on these web sites.
+Credit for the original Jacob Weil family chart must be given to Charles Stanton of NY and Dan M. Barlev (derivative of Brüll) in Israel, who diligently researched information from the 1940’s to 1980’s.
+Charles (a member of the Brüll family) was in contact with Selma Weil Eiseman and Dorothy Dreyfus Bloomfield, who are mentioned as sources on the original documents.
+Based on their work, David Robertson, Jr. who is a descendant of Jacob Weil and Charles Weil continued the research on the Charles branch.
+He had input the information to www.ancestry.com and www.jewishgen.org.
+I have also posted updated family information to these web sites based on my continued research.

 Credit for the Janofsky (or Yanofsky) family chart must be given to my aunt Yetta (Loretta) Yanofsky, who together with my sister created a hand written chart during the 1990’s.
 Subsequently, my cousin Fred Goldberg, did further research on the family, including his father’s, which added to the completeness of the family tree.
 This portion of the tree has also been updated by Joan Weinreich.